 What are the disadvantages of Cost-Plus pricing?

-IR35-unfriendly – Contractors getting paid a day rate is a classic scenario that HMRC cite as one of the pointers to disguised employment.
-A cost-plus arrangement with the contractor (when coupled with the contractor signed up on a day rate basis) is a risky proposal as far as IR35 goes.
+IR35-unfriendly – Contractors getting paid a day rate is a classic scenario that HMRC cites as one of the pointers to disguised employment.
+A cost-plus arrangement with the contractor (when coupled with the contractor signed up on a day rate basis) is a risky proposition as far as IR35 goes.

 In a T&M pricing model, the client agrees to pay the contractor for the time spent by the contractor to perform the work at a set daily or hourly rate.

 Engagement – A T&M model offers a good clear way of engagement.
 The rate card is a useful indication for clients to apprise themselves of market rates before a candidate is identified.